Einsums/Einsums/libs/overview.rst

 Overview
 ========

-|einsums| is organized into different sub-libraries and those in turn into modules.
+|einsums| is organized into different sublibraries and those in turn into modules.
 The libraries and modules are independent, with clear dependencies and no cycles.
 As an end-user, the use of these libraries is completely transparent.
 If you use e.g. ``add_einsums_executable`` to create a target in your project you will